Hadith manuscripts: Khuda Baksh Library No. 149

 This is a 105 folio manuscript of Sahih Bukhari written in good naskh script.
 On the title page, a waqf nama is written which states that Fakhraddin, a Vizier of Egypt, donated this manuscript for public use in Jumada al-Awwal 817 AH (July/August 1414 CE) to Damascus.
 While it has not been Carbon dated yet, apparently it was made in 14th Century CE.

 Manuscript of Sahih Bukhari

 This is a manuscript of Sahih Bukhari copied around 795-796 AH (1392-1393 CE) located in National Library of Israel.
 It contains parts: 16, 18 and 23-30 of the original 60 parts that this work was divided into.
-It is very neatly copied, decorated and illuminated in Timurid style, on fine Iranian/Baghdadi papers; all ruled on 15 lines binded in mended Mamlūk bindings, probably later.
+It is very neatly copied, decorated and illuminated in Timurid style, on fine Iranian/Baghdadi papers; all ruled on 15 lines bound in mended Mamlūk bindings, probably later.
 It was made in either Baghdad or Shiraz.
 It was Heard and approved by Majd al-Dīn Muḥammad bin Yaʿqūb al-Fīrūzābādī (d.
 817/1414).